-Firstly a huge congratulations from me, me being Emma Hla the founder of this platform you find yourself on.
-This is a fabulous start to 2021 for you, but I’m sure right about now you’re feeling all kinds of things – excited, daunted, overwhelmed – and that’s all perfectly normal.
-But throw in a global pandemic and it might all be feeling a little extra.
+This is a fabulous start to 2022 for you, and I’m sure you’re feeling all kinds of things right now – excited, daunted, overwhelmed – and that’s perfectly normal.
+But as we still seem to be in the middle of a certain global pandemic, it might all be feeling a little extra.

 Getting engaged is a life-changing moment (as it should be) and to help navigate you through these first steps, especially during this time, I’ve written a handy little guide below.
-Hopefully it will help, hopefully it will make you giggle and most importantly I hope it will make you take a breath and really enjoy what’s to come.
+Hopefully it will help, but most importantly I hope it will make you take a breath and really enjoy what’s to come.

 Shall we start?